Skip to main content

 “What?”
 Chand asked cluelessly.

 “Prepare for battle within a month.
-Rawatji, make arrangements and inform Ranisa I am leaving for Roopangarh at dawn.”
+Rawatji, make arrangements and inform Ranisa that I am leaving for Roopangarh at dawn.”

 “What?
 A month?”
 The kings looked taken aback as Raj Singh stared at the letter.